wp-plugins/hotspots/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the options page (Settings > HotSpots)
 1. Turn on the Save Mouse Clicks option to start recording mouse clicks and also the Draw HotSpots Enable option.
-1. To be view a heat map of mouse clicks on any page on your websute, add query parameter drawHotSpots=true to the URL (i.e. www.mywebsite.com?drawHotSpots=true or www.mywebsite.com?cat=1&drawHotSpots=true)
+1. To be view a heat map of mouse clicks on any page on your website, add query parameter drawHotSpots=true to the URL (i.e. www.mywebsite.com?drawHotSpots=true or www.mywebsite.com?cat=1&drawHotSpots=true). or you can go to the Settings pagr and click view site to open a new window of a URL with the selected window width.

 == Frequently Asked Questions ==

 == Screenshots ==

-1. Heat map of mouse clicks on a Wordpress website.
-This is an example of 200 saved mouse clicks.
+1. Heat map of mouse clicks on a WordPress website.
 As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.

+2. Heat map of mouse clicks on a responsive WordPress website (i.e. mobile phone screen size).

-2. HotSpots plugin settings page
+3. HotSpots plugin settings page options for enabling features and configuring the heat map.

+4. HotSpots plugin settings page also allows you to open pages on your website and draw the hotspots for different avaialable window sizes.

 == Changelog ==